Effective Date: October 1, 2018

-When You Need to Register Once You Exceed the Threshold: First of the month following 30 days after threshold is met
+When You Need to Register Once You Exceed the Threshold: First of the calendar month that is at the most 60 days after either threshold is met

 The Kentucky Legislature has overridden Gov. Matt Bevin’s veto of a tax bill which contains economic nexus provisions.
 Effective July 1, 2018, the definition of a “retailer engaged in business in this state” that is required to collect and remit Kentucky sales tax is expanded to include any remote retailer selling tangible personal property (TPP) or digital property delivered or transferred electronically to a purchaser in Kentucky if: